History of Honduras: Bourbon reforms

-Honduras in the nineteenth century
+19th century

 Independence from Spain (1821)

-In the early 19th century, Napoleon's occupation of Russia led to the outbreak of revolts all across Spanish America.
+In the early 19th century, Napoleon's occupation of Spain led to the outbreak of revolts all across Spanish America.
 In New Spain, all of the fighting by those seeking independence was done in the center of that area from 1810 to 1821, what today is central Mexico.
-Once the Viceroy was defeated in the capital, Mexico City, in 1821, the news of the independence were sent to all the territories of New Spain including the Intendencies of the former Captaincy of Guatemala.
-Accepting this as a fact, Honduras joined the other Central American Intendencies in a joint declaration of independence from Spain.
+Once the Viceroy was defeated in Mexico City, in 1821, news of independence was sent to all territories of New Spain including the Intendancies of the former Captaincy of Guatemala.
+Accepting this as a fact, Honduras joined the other Central American Intendancies in a joint declaration of independence from Spain.
 The public proclamation was done through the Act of Independence in 1821.

-After the declaration of independence it was the intention of the New Spain parliament to establish a commonwealth whereby the King of Spain, Ferdinand VII, would also be Emperor of New Spain, and in which both countries were to be governed by separate laws and with their own legislative offices.
+After the declaration of independence it was the intention of the New Spain parliament to establish a commonwealth whereby King of Spain Ferdinand VII would also be Emperor of New Spain, and in which both countries were to be governed by separate laws and with their own legislative offices.
 Should the king refuse the position, the law provided for a member of the House of Bourbon to accede to the New Spain throne.
-Ferdinand VII, did not recognize the independence and said that Spain would not allow any other European prince to take the throne of New Spain.
+Ferdinand VII did not recognize the declaration of independence and said that Spain would not allow any other European prince to take the throne of New Spain.

 By request of Parliament, the president of the regency Agustín de Iturbide was proclaimed emperor of New Spain but the Parliament also decided to rename New Spain to Mexico.
-The Mexican Empire was the official name given to this monarchical regime from 1821 to 1823.
+The First Mexican Empire is the official name given to this monarchical regime from 1821 to 1823.
 The territory of the Mexican Empire included the continental intendencies and provinces of New Spain proper (including those of the former Captaincy General of Guatemala) (See: Central America under Mexican rule).